 Just make sure that you allow it to cool enough first.
 You don’t want to cut into the banana bread while it’s still incredibly hot.

-The banana bread can still be warm when you cut into it and serve it.
-Many love to put butter or margarine on banana bread while it’s hot.
+It can still be warm when you cut into it and serve it.
+Many love to put butter or margarine on it while it’s hot.

 Some people enjoy banana bread more when it’s still warm.
-Others prefer to wait to eat the bread until it has cooled completely.
+Others prefer to wait to eat it until it has cooled completely.

 You might be interested in trying it both ways to see what you prefer.
-Either way, you’ll love the banana bread.
+Neither option is a poor choice.

 Always make sure that you allow time for the banana bread to cool.
 It takes sixty minutes to bake banana bread on average, and it’ll take twenty minutes or longer for the bread to cool enough for it to be served.

-You can serve banana bread while it’s warm, but you shouldn’t serve it while it’s hot.
-Wait to take the banana bread out of the pan for at least fifteen minutes.
+You can serve it while it’s warm, but you shouldn’t serve it while it’s hot.
+Wait to take it out of the pan for at least fifteen minutes.

 Doing so makes it easier to get the bread out of the pan.
-You need to let the bread cool for a little longer once it’s out of the pan, too.
+You need to let it cool for a little longer once it’s out of the pan, too.

 Buying a cooling rack is going to help you to cool the bread faster.
-It’ll also cool if you just put the bread on the counter and leave it alone for a little bit.
+It’ll also cool if you just put it on the counter and leave it alone for a little bit.

 Be patient because you don’t want to burn your mouth trying to bite into a hot slice of banana bread.
 So long as you let it cool for an adequate amount of time, it’ll be fine to serve it.